saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 From these non-rigorous benchmarks, we can see that there is an important speed gap between the original test suite and its rewrite.
-With reduced sleep time, the rewrite can execute the entire test suite in only one second.
+With reduced sleep time, the rewrite can execute the entire test suite in only one second!
-Even with 1-second sleeps, the rewrite is still greatly faster than the original!
+Even with 1-second sleeps, the rewrite is still faster than the original!

 Benchmark commands:
 ```sh